District of Columbia State Filing

 TaxBandits supports the filing of Form 1099 with the IRS and the District of Columbia.

-A. Yes, the District of Columbia requires the filing of the 1099 Forms only if there was a state tax withholding.
+A. Yes, the District of Columbia requires the filing of the 1099 Forms even if there is no withholding when income is greater than $600.

 Q. What types of 1099 forms need to be filed with the District of Columbia?

-A. The District of Columbia requires the filing of the following 1099 forms if there was a state tax withholding.
+A. The District of Columbia requires the filing of the following 1099 forms even if there was no state tax withholding.

 Q. Does District of Columbia require the filing of Form 1099-NEC?